Nassim Al Fakir

 Stefan Nassim Al Fakir (نسيم الفقير; born 21 March 1977) is a Swedish musician, presenter, comedian, master of ceremonies, moderator and lecturer for children and adolescents.
 Al Fakir was the host of children's television block Bolibompa on Swedish television SVT.
 He plays drums and has played in several bands, often with his younger brother Salem Al Fakir.

+Early life

+Al Fakir was born in Stockholm, Sweden to a Syrian father (Nabil) originally from Damascus, and a Swedish mother (Inger).
+Nassim is the third of six siblings (Aminah, Ayman, Nassim, Salem, Sami and Fares).
+As a student Al Fakir attended the Adolf Fredrik's Music School in Stockholm.